ashishtele/ashishtele.github.io/_posts/2026-08-26-ai_system_design.md

 3. **Run at once, not in sequence.** All four searches run in parallel.
 The slowest one sets the pace, not the sum.
 That's a big chunk of how a deep answer still lands in ~13s.
 4. **Check memory first.** Before any search fires, check if we've answered this — or a piece of it — before (see §4.6).
 With 27M overlapping consults a month, this is the margin lever.
 It's why 300 internal calls still cost $0.02-0.05 per consult (§2).

+**Why parallel, not sequential [I]:** a 300-call fan-out sounds reckless until you see the error math.
+Sequential agent loops multiply per-step accuracy: 0.95¹⁰ ≈ 0.60 — ten careful steps still fail 40% of the time.
+Parallel sub-queries don't compound that way; the slowest sets latency, a dropped section degrades gracefully ("evidence is inconclusive") instead of poisoning everything downstream.
+The design implication: cap sequential depth (max steps, max spend per consult), let breadth fan out.
+That §2 cost figure only works because the calls are wide, cheap, and cacheable — not a long chain of frontier reasoning steps.

 Two things this layer *refuses* to do, and both are business decisions:

 - **No ads in the chain.** The orchestrator merges evidence, never ad copy.
 Ads ride the Kafka sidecar in §4.8, rendered alongside — never inside.
 That separation is what lets OpenEvidence charge $70-150 CPMs without torching trust.
 Break it once, lose the audience that *is* the inventory.